MelmonVEVO/danmaku_engine/README.md

 - Bullets!
 Lots of them!
 - A bullet emitter node.
 - BulletSettings that you can save and reuse.
+- BulletPattern resource.
-- Seeded randomisation for deterministic emitting. #replays
+- (coming soon!)
+Seeded randomisation for deterministic emitting. #replays

 ## Setup